SubQuery

 }

-The handleLog function receives a log parameter of type TransferLog which includes log data in the payload.
-We extract this data and then save this to the store using the .save() function (Note that SubQuery will automatically save this to the database).
+The `handleLog` function receives a `log` parameter of type `TransferLog` which includes log data in the payload.
+We extract this data and then save this to the store using the `.save()` function (*Note that SubQuery will automatically save this to the database*).

-The handleTransaction function receives a tx parameter of type ApproveTransaction which includes transaction data in the payload.
-We extract this data and then save this to the store using the .save() function (Note that SubQuery will automatically save this to the database).
+The `handleTransaction` function receives a `tx` parameter of type `ApproveTransaction` which includes transaction data in the payload.
+We extract this data and then save this to the store using the `.save()` function (*Note that SubQuery will automatically save this to the database*).

-Build Your Project
+#### Build Your Project <a href="#build-your-project" id="build-your-project"></a>

 Next, build your work to run your new SubQuery project.
 Run the build command from the project's root directory as given here: